AustenLamacraft/tqm/superconductivity/index.md

 \ket{N \text{ pair}}=\sum_P (-1)^P \prod_{i,j=1}^{N/2} \varphi(\br^\uparrow_{i}-\br^\downarrow_{P(j)}),
 \label{bcs_first}
 $$

+> These kind of wavefunctions are called _Geminal_

 where $\varphi_\bp=v_\bp/u_\bp$, and $\br^{\uparrow,\downarrow}_j$ are the positions of the spin up and spin down fermions, and we sum over all permutations of $N/2$ objects (assuming $N$ is even).